Quality for Keeps: Steps to Success in Home Canning

 If a lid fails to seal, you must reprocess within 24 hours.
 Remove the lid, and check the jar-sealing surface for tiny nicks.
 If necessary, change the jar.
 Always use a new, properly prepared lid, and reprocess using the same processing time.
 The quality of reprocessed food is poor.

-Instead of reprocessing, unsealed jars of food can also be frozen if headspace is adjusted to 1-1/2 inches and food is in a freezer-safe container.
-Single, unsealed jars can be refrigerated and used within several days.
+Instead of reprocessing unsealed jars of food, you can freeze them if headspace is adjusted to 1-1⁄2 inches and food is in a freezer-safe container.
+Single unsealed jars can be refrigerated and used within several days.

 Storing canned foods

 Tightly sealed, cooled jars are ready to be stored.
-Remove screw bands, wash the lid and jar to remove food residue, rinse and dry jars.
-Label and date jars, and store them in a clean, cool, dark, dry place — 50 degrees F to 70 degrees F is ideal.
-Do not store jars above 95 degrees F, or near hot pipes, a range, a furnace, in an uninsulated attic or in direct sunlight.
+Remove screw bands, wash the lid and jar to remove food residue, and rinse and dry jars.
+Label and date jars, and store them in a clean, cool, dark, dry place — 50 to 70 degrees F is ideal.
+Do not store jars above 95 degrees F; near hot pipes, a range or a furnace; or in an uninsulated attic or direct sunlight.
 Under conditions such as these, food will lose quality in a few weeks or months and may spoil.
 Dampness may corrode metal lids, break seals and allow recontamination and spoilage.

 Freezing of canned foods will not cause spoilage unless jars become unsealed and recontaminated.
 Freezing and thawing will soften food, however.
-If you must store jars where they may freeze, wrap them in newspapers, place them in heavy cartons and cover with more newspapers and blankets.
+If you must store jars where they may freeze, wrap them in newspapers, place them in heavy cartons, and cover the cartons with newspapers and blankets.

 - White, Athalie, Ann Ford, Elizabeth L. Andress, and Judy A. Harrison.
 2014.
 So Easy To Preserve, 6th ed.
 University of Georgia Cooperative Extension Service.